Gongs and Honours

 Noele was honoured to have a Rosebud Pelargonium flower named in her honour in 1980.
 The pink flower is still available to purchase.
 Prior to this a purple chrysanthemum had been named after Noele in 1960 as ATV News reported.

-We can only assume for her contribution to promoting the Midlands to a national and international audience that this 1980s built road and residential street running off the much older Camden Street in Walsall appears to have been given the name of Noele Gordon Gardens.
+Google Maps has a curiosity; a road seemingly named after Nolly… a 1980s-built residential street running off the much older Camden Street in Walsall appears to have been given the name of Noele Gordon Gardens.
 WS1 4JB.
+Some suggest the houses were built on the ‘gardens’ however we have no record of anything official on this.